 Another great way to set yourself up for success is to tell someone about your goals.
 By sharing what you want to achieve, naturally makes us feel more accountable to deliver good news about its progress.
 Having support and encouragement from family and friends will develop a healthy relationship with that goal and inspires us to want to achieve it.

-Speaking of support, it’s always good to note that even know you are transitioning to a more minimalist lifestyle, everybody that lives with you may not be onboard.
+Speaking of support, it’s always good to note that even know you are transitioning from a hoarder to a more minimalist lifestyle, everybody that lives with you may not be onboard.

-It’s necessary to communicate the importance of this transition and how appreciative you would be to have the loving support needed to make the process easier.
+It’s necessary to communicate the importance of this transition from hoarder to minimalist.
+Also, tell how appreciative you would be to have the loving support needed to make the process easier!

-If you have a family that is used to living one way, setting some guidelines for the future such as “no more leaving dishes in the sink” or “donate your unused toys once a month” will slowly change the habits of the household as a whole and have you working together to create a minimalist lifestyle that works best for the family.
+If you have a family that is used to living one way, setting some guidelines for the future such as “no more leaving dishes in the sink” or “donate your unused toys once a month” will slowly change the habits of the household as a whole.
+And it will have you working together to create a minimalist lifestyle that works best for the family.

-What is the best takeaway from this list that could help you to transition to a minimalist lifestyle?
+What is the best takeaway from this list of tips that could help you to transition from a hoarder to a minimalist lifestyle?